메인 콘텐츠로 건너뛰기

 4. Providing adequate protection from weather extremes.

-Fundamental to good health and welfare is matching feed demand to feed supply (Chapter 8.3 in MMFS Module 8 Turn Pasture into Product and Chapter 11.1 in MMFS Module 11 Healthy and Contented Sheep).
+Fundamental to good health and welfare is matching feed demand to feed supply (chapter 8.3 in MMFS Module 8 Turn Pasture into Product and chapter 11.1 in MMFS Module 11 Healthy and Contented Sheep).
 This provides the basis for producing a product which conforms to market specifications, achieving a desirable price and optimising profitability.

 Feed demand fluctuates in a breeding program and one tool in particular which can help you manage the nutritional demands of reproduction is pregnancy scanning.